Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Graph-Dictionary Signal Model

-This formulation leaves a great flexibility on $\ell_w$, $\ell_c$, and $\ell_x$ which can enforce structure and domain-specific properties on atoms weights, coefficients, and signals respectively.
-Such priors are driven by the application, but in \cref{sec:algo} we present a general algorithm to solve \cref{eq:objective-nll} for $\bm W$ and $\bm \Delta$.
-In \cref{sec:experiments}, we illustrate the specific terms that we use in our experiments.
+This formulation leaves great flexibility for $\ell_w$, $\ell_c$, and $\ell_x$ which can enforce structure and domain-specific properties on atoms weights, coefficients, and signals respectively.
+While such priors are driven by the application, in \cref{sec:algo} we present a general algorithm to solve \cref{eq:objective-nll} for $\bm W$ and $\bm \Delta$.
+In \cref{sec:models}, we illustrate a practical example based on common assumptions, that we use in our experiments of \cref{sec:experiments}.

-\section{BILINEAR PRIMAL-DUAL SPLITTING ALGORITHM}
+\section{Bilinear Primal-Dual Splitting Algorithm}